Top 13 Venture Capital Firms Powering the Future of Energy Startups

 6. Valhalla Ventures

-Valhalla Ventures is a Los Angeles-based firm founded in 2020 that invests in early-stage companies.
-Their strategy centers on backing businesses that are building "enduring moats"—strong, sustainable competitive advantages.
+Valhalla Ventures is a Los Angeles-based firm that backs seed and early-stage companies.
+Their investment thesis centers on businesses with deep, defensible advantages, or what they call “enduring moats.”

-The firm invests across a wide range of industries, from space travel and biotechnology to energy and advanced materials.
-Their portfolio includes companies like Jaza, an off-grid solar provider, and Rain, which develops autonomous firefighting helicopters, showing a clear interest in businesses tackling major physical-world challenges.
+The firm invests across a wide range of industries, from energy and sustainability to space travel and biotech.
+Their portfolio highlights a focus on complex challenges, with companies like Jaza, an off-grid solar provider, and Rain, which develops autonomous firefighting helicopters.

-Industries of focus: Energy, Sustainability, Advanced Materials, Biotechnology, Space Travel
+Industries of focus: Energy, Sustainability, Space Travel, Biotechnology, Advanced Materials

 Founded: 2020